Mayfield Park, Manchester: Features

 The park is on the banks of the River Medlock, a section of which was revealed after more than 50 years when concrete culverts were removed during construction.
 Three of the original steel beams have been retained to create the base of a new bridge over the river, forming part of extensive walkways.

-There is a large children's playground with references to the industrial past of the site, as well as landscaped areas with thousands of plants and 140 trees spread across 58 species.
+There is a large children's playground with six slides and references to the industrial past of the site, as well as landscaped areas with thousands of plants and 142 trees spread across 58 species.